Chapter 2:

 “Never underestimate the power of positive attitude."

-A saying he uttered often when they were enlisted together, something she and the troops had initially balked at but grew to respect after he’d kept their heads cool singing showtunes in a bunker while under bombardment.
+A saying he had uttered often when they were enlisted together, something she and the troops had balked at initially but grew to respect after he’d kept their heads cool singing showtunes in a bunker while under bombardment.
 Chuckling as she re-read it several times before popping a lemon flavored hard candy in her mouth she shook her head.

 “You never cease to amaze me Lieutenant.”